-- place questions of anthropological, ethnographic, psychological and social concern at the centre of analysis - to understand and use the concepts, approaches and methods of anthropology and psychosocial studies and develop an understanding of their contested nature and the problematic character of inquiry in the discipline - develop a capacity to think critically and independently about events, ideas and institutions - study in a learning environment that is receptive to the needs and views of students and encourages them to achieve their full potential.
+- place questions of anthropological and sociological concern at the centre of analysis. - to understand and use the concepts, approaches and methods of anthropology and develop an understanding of their contested nature and the problematic character of inquiry in the discipline. - develop a capacity to think critically and independently about events, ideas and institutions.

+• study in a learning environment that is receptive to the needs and views of students and encourages them to achieve their full potential.